madzadev/audio-player/README.md

 ## Final notes

 It's recommended to use CMS like [Contentful](https://www.contentful.com) or [DatoCMS](https://www.datocms.com/) to manage your audio files and access them via API.

+The project is open source and any feature requests or issues are welcomed in the [Github repo](https;//github.com/madzadev/audio-player).
+Take a look and give it a ⭐ if you liked it.